-The chair of governors will monitor the effectiveness of the complaints procedure in making sure that complaints are handled properly.
-The chair of governors will track the number and nature of complaints, and review underlying issues as stated in section 11.
+The Chair of Governors will monitor the effectiveness of the Complaints Policy in making sure that complaints are handled properly.
+The Chair of Governors will track the number and nature of complaints, and review underlying issues as stated in section 11.